 There are a variety of issues that can increase the risk of having a PAD.
 Fortunately, many of the risk factors can be avoided or managed.
 The more factors you control, the more you reduce your risk of PAD.

-Chemicals in tobacco smoke contribute to the build up of plaque in the arteries, increasing your risk of atherosclerosis .
-Smoking can also cause immediate changes in blood vessels like spasming which can affect blood flow.
+Chemicals in tobacco smoke contribute to the build-up of plaque in the arteries, increasing your risk of atherosclerosis.
+Smoking can also cause immediate changes in blood vessels, like spasming, which can affect blood flow.

-If you are overweight or obese , talk to your doctor about a plan to lose weight.
+If you are overweight or obese, talk to your doctor about a plan to lose weight.
 Adopt a sensible eating plan and exercise regularly.
-Plan to lose weight gradually, to help you maintain your weight at the desired level.
+Plan to lose weight gradually to help you maintain your weight at the desired level.
 Consider consulting with a dietitian, who can help you with meal planning and portion sizing.

 Regular aerobic exercise, such as brisk walking, using a stationary bike, or treadmill, can help improve blood vessel health and blood flow.
-Regular exercise will help also help strengthen the heart muscle, decrease the heart's workload, and lower blood pressure.
+Regular exercise will also help strengthen the heart muscle, decrease the heart's workload, and lower blood pressure.
 Aim for at least 30 minutes of exercise per day on most days of the week.

 If you are at high risk for PAD, your doctor may recommend taking daily aspirin to help control blood clots.
-Blood clots may be more likely to form and cause greater problems in people wiht PAD.
+Blood clots may be more likely to form and cause greater problems in people with PAD.
 Since aspirin therapy is not without risk, be sure to consult with your doctor before taking an aspirin a day.